 To the extent that the amount of the Fund's total distributions exceeds the Fund's current accumulated earnings and profits for a taxable year, the excess will generally be treated as a tax-free return of capital up to the amount of your tax basis in the shares.
 The amount treated as a tax-free return of capital will reduce your tax basis in the shares, thereby increasing the amount of gain or reducing the amount of loss on a subsequent sale of the shares.
-Any amounts distributed to you in excess of your tax basis in the shares will be taxable to you as capital gain (assuming the shares are held as a capital asset).
+Any amounts distributed to you in excess of your tax basis in the shares are held as a capital asset).
 Any such capital gain will be includible in net capital gain if you have held the applicable Fund share for more than one year.